-We, the undersigned, write to ask Burger King and Wendy's to strengthen its commitment to providing children with healthy meal options, including by removing soda and other sugary beverages from your children’s menu.
+We, the undersigned, write to ask Burger King to strengthen its commitment to providing children with healthy meal options, including by removing soda and other sugary beverages from your children’s menu.

 Families eat out almost twice as often as they did in the 1970s, with children consuming about a quarter of their calories at fast-food and other restaurants.
 Given the growing role of restaurant foods in children’s diets and the high rates of childhood obesity, restaurants should do more to help children eat better.

 Soda and other sugary drinks may promote obesity, diabetes, and heart disease.
 Sugar-sweetened beverages are the single largest source of sugar in children’s diets, providing nearly half of their added sugars intake.
 Drinking just one additional sugary drink every day increases a child’s odds of becoming obese.
 With one in three children overweight or obese in the United States, it no longer makes sense to include sugary beverages in restaurant meals for young children.

 We encourage you to remove soda and other sugary drinks from your children’s menu.
 We look forward to your response.